 24. Get a Eucalyptus Bundle for Your Shower

 Smoking in your shower is a useful hack to know if you want to learn how to remove weed smell.
 The steam from the hot water blends with the smoke, dissipating the smell.
 Plus, most bathrooms already have a built-in fan to suck the smells out of your home.
-Keeping a damp towel at the bottom of the door can help as well, but to turn your sesh into a luxurious steam room experience, tie this pre-cut and wrapped Eucalyptus Shower Bundle, which is tied by a stainless steel self-adhesive hook.
+Keeping a damp towel at the bottom of the door can also help, but to turn your sesh into a luxurious steam room experience, tie this pre-cut and wrapped Eucalyptus Shower Bundle, which is tied by a stainless steel self-adhesive hook.
 Instead of buds, you’ll smell like fresh and invigorating botanicals.

 25. Invest in a High Tech Fragrance Diffuser

 Most manual diffusers are noisy, unattractive, and don’t work that well.
-Aromatech’s noiseless Aromini is a serious upgrade, and a game-changer to the fragrance diffusion game when it comes to learning how to cover up weed smell.
+Aromatech’s noiseless Aromini is a serious upgrade and a game-changer to the fragrance diffusion game when it comes to learning how to cover up weed smell.
 It features a nebulizing technology that breaks oils into a very fine mist without any residue left behind.
 Users can control scent intensity levels according to their personal preferences.
-Therapeutic properties are kept intact more than basic fragrance diffusers, since the nebulization process doesn’t dilute the oil in water, or heat it.
+Therapeutic properties are kept intact more than basic fragrance diffusers since the nebulization process doesn’t dilute the oil in water or heat it.

 What’s the Cause of Weed Smell?